Polarimetry: determination of the chirality and optical purity of substances

 Technical characteristics of polarimetry

-Polarimetry to various analytical conditions:
+Polarimetry technique that adapts to various analytical conditions:

 • Wavelength range : often centered around 589 nm (sodium lamp) or other sources in the UV-visible range.